Drug and Alcohol Rehab Treatment Centers in New Mexico

 To illustrate the types and quantity of New Mexico treatment options, here’s a snapshot of the state’s alcohol and drug rehab options.
 Each number represents the quantity of treatment centers that provide the corresponding level of care.1

-Do Rehab Centers in New Mexico Cover Alcohol and Drug Addiction?
+Do Treatment Centers in New Mexico Cover Drug & Alcohol Addiction?

 Of the 100 treatment centers in New Mexico that specialize in providing substance use disorder care, many provide treatment for a variety of substances—a fact that’s true of most states and facilities.
 For example, American Addiction Centers’ facilities in nearby Nevada (i.e., Desert Hope Treatment Center) and Texas (i.e., Greenhouse Treatment Center) offer treatment for the following substances and others: